EddyVerbruggen/nativescript-plugin-firebase/docs/ML_KIT.md

 You can use any view-related property you like as we're extending `ContentView`.
 So things like `class`, `row`, `width`, `horizontalAlignment`, `style` are all valid properties.

-Plugin-specific are the optional properties `processEveryNthFrame` and `torchOn`, and optional event `scanResult`.
+Plugin-specific are the optional properties `processEveryNthFrame`, `preferFrontCamera` (default `false`), and `torchOn`, and the optional `scanResult` event.

-You can `processEveryNthFrame` set to a lower value than the default (5) to put less strain on the device.
+You can set `processEveryNthFrame` set to a lower value than the default (5) to put less strain on the device.
 Especially 'Face detection' seems a bit more CPU intensive, but for 'Text recognition' the default is fine.

 > Look at [the demo app](https://github.com/EddyVerbruggen/nativescript-plugin-firebase/tree/master/demo-ng) to see how to wire up that `onTextRecognitionResult` function, and how to wire `torchOn` to a `Switch`.